|

 matter up with the Venice municipality, and he voiced his

+avail.
 Now, a few days after Ann Greaves's burial,

 Mereweather acquired a grave for himself in the same cemetery.